 Merel Roozen was born on December 5th 1985 in Amsterdam, the Netherlands.
 Between 1998 and 2004 Merel lived in Harlingen (NL).
 Before she started her Bachelor education in Arnhem (NL) she lived again in Amsterdam for one year, to return there as well after obtaining her Bachelor degree.
 In 2012 Merel moved to Vienna, Austria, and lived there for two and a half years.
 Since 2015 Merel lives in Frankfurt am Main, Germany.

 Since then Merel has worked as a dancer in the Netherlands, Austria, England, and Germany.

 Between 2009 and 2011 Merel was active in the improvisation scene in Amsterdam (NL), where she was part of several collaborations and performances.

-Merel followed a Fedenkrais education (Feldenkrais Method) at the Feldenkrais Institute Vienna (AT), and she received an authorization to teach Awareness Through Movement classes in 2013.
+Merel followed a Feldenkrais education (Feldenkrais Method) at the Feldenkrais Institute Vienna (AT).

 Merel has taught dance and movement classes or workshops at the Russian School of the Arts in Rotterdam (NL), the Manchester Metropolitan University in Crewe (ENG), Universitätssportinstitut Wien (Vienna, AT), Institute for Applied Theatre Studies (ATW) of the Justus-Liebig-University in Giessen (DE), Ensemble Musikfabrik in Cologne (DE), ZuKT department of HfMDK Frankfurt am Main (DE).

-During her Bachelor studies she made several choreographies, among them All here now (2008), which she performed at the Korzo theatre in den Haag, and De Brakke Grond in Amsterdam (Its festival).
+During her Bachelor education she made several choreographies, among them All here now (2008), which she performed at the Korzo theatre in den Haag, and De Brakke Grond in Amsterdam (Its festival).
 And her graduation work The young man feeling no pain (2009).
 After her Bachelor education Merel continued her practice in making choreographic work.
 She was invited for One Nights Dance of Dansateliers Rotterdam (NL), where she developed the short study On the Bird (2010) for.
 And she made several study pieces independently; among them a series of solo studies at WUK in Vienna, called RAYS - Solo?
 Form, and the performers effort (2012-14).